The Golden Rule for Meta Ads Campaign Structure

 There are two types of ad groups inside the campaign.
 One single winning ad group and several testing ad groups.

 Each testing ad group tests a distinct creative angle.
-We’ll explore these creative angles and how to make them in a future lesson of Meta Ads Mastery.

 But how do you define success?
 A successful test is an ad group that receives the majority (I often look for 50% or more) of the total campaign budget.
 It also has to undercut the campaign’s average cost per result.
 In simple words: You want to find new ads that beat your existing winners.